What is the NDIS?

 • The NDIS was launched in 2016 with the last stage rolled out in 2020

-• The National Disability Insurance Agency coordinates the Scheme
+• The National Disability Insurance Agency coordinates the National Disability Insurance Scheme

-• The NDIS allows people with disability to access the supports they need to reach goals
+• The NDIS allows people with disability to access the support they need to reach their goals

 NDIS rollout

-It was NDIS was officially launched in 2016 after a successful three year trial period.
-The NDIS was initially introduced to centralise disability support and replace most state-based funding.
+The NDIS was officially launched in 2016 after a successful three-year trial period.
+The NDIS was initially introduced to centralise disability support and replace most state-based funding for people with disability.

-The scheme was rolled out across Australia in stages with the last staged rolled out in July 2020.
-The NDIS now supports, as of 8 November 2021, an estimated 484,700 people with disability.
+The scheme was rolled out across Australia in stages, with the final stage rolled out in July 2020.
+The NDIS now supports, as of June 4, 2024, an estimated 649,600 Australians with disability, according to information on the NDIS website.

 Who runs it?